 - a custodial care facility

-With certain programs and waivers there may be a broader interpretation of what qualifies as a DME
+On certain programs and waivers, there may be a broader interpretation of what is covered as a DME

 On an HCBS program, or waiver, with “Consumer Direction” or “Self Direction” as a way of managing the funding of the project, the program beneficiaries are allotted a budget to cover their needs.
 Each beneficiary is also appointed a financial advisor.